nih-at/libzip/INSTALL.md

 If you are compiling on a system with a small stack size, add `-DZIP_ALLOCATE_BUFFER` to `CFLAGS`.

+If you are compiling on a system with rename() failing on existing destination files, add
+`-DRENAME_NEEDS_UNLINK` to `CFLAGS`.
+Note: in this case, your application also needs to take care of possibly remaining backup files (pattern `*.bak.NNNNNN`) that need to be reinstalled or removed manually.
+This may happen if the process gets killed or disconnected from the storage medium during the writeback.

 You can get verbose build output with by passing `VERBOSE=1` to `make`.